isomerpages/nhg-ohrpp/_conducting-research/Minimum Training Requirements/Financial Conflict of Interest (FCOI) Part 1: Declarations.md

 and royalties from such rights), and board or executive relationships.</p>
 <p>Since <strong>1st January 2015</strong>, all <strong><u>investigators</u> </strong>and <strong><u>study team members</u> </strong>who
-are involved in the <strong>design, conduct or reporting of research</strong> that is conducted under the oversight of NHG or its partner institutions are required to:</p>
+are involved in the <strong>design, conduct or reporting of research</strong> that is conducted under the oversight of NHG Health or its partner institutions are required to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong><u>Read</u></strong> through the requirements and updates (if any)